mattofficeuk/StatisticalForecast/README.md

 ## Finished tasks
 1. DONE LEO - Abstract out file paths into an initialisation file so it is easier to run as a different user.
 Could we make it automatic based on your username?
+2. DONE LEO - Separate out as much as possible the metric used to choose the analogues.
+In order to allow us to make progress (see below) by defining newer, better metrics

 ## Very general workflow
 1. Run `SUBMIT_ProcessVarsCMIP.sh` with some input (e.g. `cmip6` ) to create the pre-processed data